oauth-wg/oauth-selective-disclosure-jwt/main.md

 # Security Considerations {#security_considerations}

+## Entropy of the salt

+The security model relies on the fact that the salt is not learned or guessed by the attacker.
+It is vitally important to adhere to this principle.
+As such, the salt has to be created in such a manner that it is cryptographically random, long enough and has high entropy that it is not practical for the attacker to guess.

+## Choice of a hash function

-For the security of this scheme, the following properties are required of the hash function:
+For the security of this scheme, the hash function is required to have the following property.

-- Given a claim value, a salt, and the resulting hash, it is hard to find a second salt value so that HASH(salt | claim_value) equals the hash.
+Given a claim value, a salt, and the resulting hash, it is hard to find a second salt value so that HASH(salt | claim_value) equals the hash.

-Add: The Salts must be random/long enough so that the attacker cannot brute force them.

-Note: No need for the wallet-generated hashes? to prevent issuer-verifier collusion

 ## Holder Binding {#holder_binding_security}